haiwen/seafile-admin-docs/manual/deploy_pro/ldap_in_11.0.md

 ### SSO and LDAP users use the same uid

-If you use both ldap and SSO (enable LDAP user sync with ADFS/OAuth), and the uids of ldap and sso users are the same, you can configure `SSO_LDAP_USE_SAME_UID = True` to make different authentication methods point to the same Seafile user.
+If you sync users from LDAP to Seafile, when the user login via SSO (ADFS or OAuth), you want Seafile to find the existing account for this user instead of creating a new one, you can set `SSO_LDAP_USE_SAME_UID = True`:

 ```python
 SSO_LDAP_USE_SAME_UID = True
 ```

+Note, here the UID means the unique user ID, in LDAP it is the attribute you use for `LDAP_LOGIN_ATTR`, in ADFS it is `uid` attribute.
+You need make sure you use the same attribute for the two settings.

 ## Importing Roles from LDAP